Floorp-Projects/Floorp/tools/page-loader/README.txt

    or URLs that did not get changed to point to the local content.
 [One way to check for this is tweak this simple proxy server to check your links: http://www.stonehenge.com/merlyn/WebTechniques/col34.listing.txt)

+   [MacOSX note: The web files live in /Library/WebServer/Documents, so you will need to modify urllist.txt to have the appropriate FILEBASE and HTTPBASE.]

 8) The "hook" into the content is a single line in each top-level document like this:
       <!-- MOZ_INSERT_CONTENT_HOOK -->